 — July 29: Click here for Episode 3.
 Clarence “Biggie” Munn was hired by John Hannah to build a national football power, and the prestige helped the Spartans gained Big Ten admission.
 Munn was 54-9-2 in seven years with a national title in 1951 and a 1954 Rose Bowl victory.
 He served as athletic director and handed the football reins to his top assistant, Duffy Daugherty.

 — July 21: Click here for Episode 2.
-John Hannah’s legacy for the university and athletics program with guests Ernest Green, a Civil Rights leader and the first graduate among the 1957 Little Rock Nine, and LouAnn K. Simon, a former Michigan State president.
+John Hannah’s legacy for the university and athletics program with guests Ernest Green, a Civil Rights leader and the first graduate among the 1957 Little Rock Nine, and LouAnna K. Simon, a former Michigan State president, 2003 to 2018.

 — July 14: Click here for the first episode.
 The 1966 Game of the Century with guests Michigan State All-American fullback Bob Apisa and Notre Dame All-American center and NFL veteran George Goeddeke, a native Detroiter.